 The pressure cookers are simply, the cookware or appliance which cooks your food at a raised pressure level.
 Either electric or stovetop, it is a cooker that aims to cook your food a lot faster than any other cooking process.
 It works by a complex mechanism called steam pressure, which is elaborated below:

 How Pressure Cookers Works

 Basically, a pressure cooker is a sealed pot that holds back the steam to escape.
 Instead, it utilizes the steam to increase the pressure within the pot.
-So, the steaming point of water rises above the normal range.
-Hence the water steams at a temperature as high as 248F, which tenderizes and cooks the food faster than normal.
+So that, the steaming point of water rises above the normal range.
+Hence the water steams at a temperature as high as 248F, which tenderizes & cooks the food faster than normal.

 Benefits Of Pressure Cookers

 There is nothing new to say that the main advantage of this cooker is faster cooking.
 But having a pressure cookers in your kitchen can give you a lot more benefits than you can imagine.
 Have a look at the advantages of this cooker and see yourself: